-- A. Review Horticulture Schedule Writing: sections and classes - B. Discussion of Botanical Arts Horticulture section - C. Discussion of Club Competition-Displays and Gardens - D. Review General Requirements for all NGC Horticulture/Botanical Arts Horticulture Top Exhibitor Awards - E. Review Judging Procedures HB p 100-105 - F. Review Judging qualities found on the Collections or Displays Point Score Form and review commenting vocabulary - G. Discussion of growing and showing one Plant Type and Collections and Displays with emphasis on exhibiting and judging.
-Local Flower Show School Committee to provide adequate number of specimens and three or different Collections and three or more Different Collections and three or more different Displays (flowering, foliage, succulents, arboreal, etc.) in consultation with the instructor.
-It is required that the plant topic be part of one Collection. - H. Practice point scoring: (2 hrs.)
-Local Flower Show Committee to provide: - i.
-One specimen of plant type studied - ii.
-One Collection of plant type studied - iii.
-One Collection of a different plant type - iv.
-Three Displays, per instructor's specification
+- A. Introduction to Collections and Displays - B. Review Horticulture Schedule Writing: sections and classes - C. Discussion of Botanical Arts Horticulture section - D. Discussion of Club Competition-Displays and Gardens - E. Review General Requirements for all NGC Horticulture/Botanical Arts Horticulture Top Exhibitor Awards - F. Review Judging qualities found on the Collections Point Score Form - G. Discussion of growing and showing one Plant Type and Collections with emphasis on exhibiting and judging and include an introduction to Displays.
+Local Flower Show School Committee to provide adequate number of specimens and three or more different Collections (flowering, foliage, succulents, arboreal, etc.) in consultation with the instructor.
+It is required that the Plant Type studied be part of one Collection. - H. Practice point scoring: (2 hrs.)

+Local Flower Show Committee to provide:

+- i.
+One class of plant type studied

+- ii.
+One Collection of plant type studied

+- iii.
+One Collection of a different plant type